prismlab/docs/articles/use-hashmap-for-marshaling.md

 Source: https://github.com/ocaml/ocaml/blob/trunk/runtime/extern.c

-On the other hand, the Multicore OCaml runtime uses a hashmap (addrmap in byterun/caml/addrmap.h).
+In OCaml, the visited set is maintained by mutating the header and the first fields of the objects being marshaled in place and then rolling back the changes after marshaling.
+This is incompatible with concurrent mutators and GC threads.
+Hence, Multicore ocaml uses an external data structure i.e, the hashmap (addrmap in byterun/caml/addrmap.h), and does not modify the objects which are being marshaled.

 ```
 struct addrmap_entry { value key, value; };